Theory and Application of Augmented Dimensional Analysis: Introduction

 \section{Introduction}

-The central theorem in dimensional analysis is the so-called $\pi$ theorem, with a long history featuring contributions by Fourier \cite{key-4}, Vaschy \cite{key-8}, Federman \cite{key-3}, Buckingham \cite{key-2} and others.
-The $\pi$ theorem shows how to transform a ''physically meaningful'' equation
+In classical dimensional analysis, the main result is the so-called $\pi$ theorem, with a long history featuring contributions by Fourier \cite{fo}, Vaschy \cite{va}, Federman \cite{fe}, Buckingham \cite{bu} and others.
+The $\pi$ theorem helps to transform a ``physically meaningful'' equation